MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 * **Managed private endpoints**: Managed private endpoints are supported for Fabric trial capacity and all Fabric F SKU capacities.

 * **Tenant Region Compatibility**: Managed private endpoints function only in regions where Fabric Data Engineering workloads are available.
 Creating them in unsupported Fabric Tenant home regions results in errors.
-These unsupported Tenant home regions include
+These unsupported Tenant home regions include:

     | Region         |
     |----------------|